Registration open for Spring term

 The liturgical life of the Orthodox Church is lived through the arts: Iconography, Architecture, Woodworking, Textiles, and, most of all, Poetry and Music.
 Through these, the spiritual veil is lifted, and in some small, distant way, we experience the Kingdom of Heaven.

 Music, specifically traditional Byzantine Music – sometimes referred to as “The Psaltic Art” – is the language of our corporate prayer; it is the fabric of the grand tapestry of the Church’s worship, and the vehicle of our sacred texts.
-Singing in church is the calling of every Orthodox Christian, every member of the congregation; but for those who have the desire for a deeper involvement in the music of the Liturgy, there is a whole world of knowledge and skill to learn.
+Singing in church is the calling of every Orthodox Christian, every member of the congregation; but for those who have the desire for a deeper involvement in the music of the Liturgy, there is a whole world of knowledge and skills to learn.

-• Byzantine Music Theory & Practice
+- Byzantine Music Theory & Practice

-• Vocal Technique
+- Vocal Technique

-• Orthodox Liturgical Order & Meaning
+- Orthodox Liturgical Order & Meaning

 Byzantine Chant: The Received Tradition - A Lesson Book